 Straight: Choppy Lob

 Rose Byrne has the coolest choppy lob.
-On damp, straight hair, I like to add a few pumps of Dove Oxygen Moisture Leave-In Foam (This item is no longer in stock—we suggest Nexxus Hydra-Light Leave-In Foam, $12, as a replacement) and let it dry naturally.
-This moisturizes the hair and gives it flexible hold as it dries (ladies with fine straight hair can skip conditioner in the shower and just use this as a leave-in).
+On damp, straight hair, I like to add a few pumps of Dove Oxygen Moisture Leave-In Foam ($33) and let it dry naturally.
+This moisturizes the hair and gives it a flexible hold as it dries (ladies with fine straight hair can skip conditioner in the shower and just use this as a leave-in).
 Once dry, spray dry shampoo throughout hair during the day for added volume and texture.